medusajs/medusa/docs/content/contribution-guidelines.md

 <!-- vale off -->

-Don't use commands in their abbrivated terms.
+Don't use commands in their abbreviated terms.
 For example, instead of `npm i` use `npm install`.

 <!-- vale on -->